Best Kayak Fishing Rods for the Money (2023 Guide)

 Cons

 The cast was excellent, even with light lures, and the sensitivity of the tip was unbelievable.
 We could feel every strike.
-These kayak spinning rod caught us several average basses and an 8-pound Northern pike.
+This kayak rod caught us several average basses and an 8-pound Northern pike.
 It’s a reliable and proven rod that can handle everything you throw at it!

 FEATURES: Unlike most rods, the Ugly Stik GX2 Spinning Fishing Rod offers many fishing experiences, including light surf fishing.
 It is one of the best fiberglass rods with a well-thought-out design and unique Ugly Stik tech that distinguishes it from other rods.